Boston voters weigh changing Dudley Square to Nubian Square

 Democratic Mayor Marty Walsh hasn’t taken a position on the proposal but says he’s prepared to advance regulations for the change if approved.

-Roxbury is where a young Martin Luther King, Jr. preached and Malcom X grew up.
+Roxbury is where a young Martin Luther King, Jr. preached and Malcolm X grew up.